World stocks mixed, oil prices trade near $120 a barrel - NewsBreak

 China’s easing of anti-virus curbs on businesses in Shanghai and Beijing has raised hopes for stronger growth in the world’s second-largest economy.

-An official survey of showed though still below the level of 50 indicating expansion on a scale up to 100.
+An official survey of showed factory activity picking up in May though still below the level of 50 indicating expansion on a scale up to 100.
 The main manufacturing purchasing managers index, or PMI rose to 49.6 from 47.4 in April.

 “The PMIs probably understate the scale of recovery this month given that the surveys mostly took place prior to when most restrictions in Shanghai were relaxed,” Sheana Yue of Capital Economics said in a report.
 “We suspect that the hard data due over the coming weeks will reveal a stronger recovery.”

-More factories, shops and other businesses are being in Shanghai and in the Chinese capital, Beijing, after authorities declared outbreaks under control.
+More factories, shops and other businesses are being allowed to reopen this week in Shanghai and in the Chinese capital, Beijing, after authorities declared outbreaks under control.
 The Shanghai city government promised rent and tax cuts, faster approvals for construction projects and more subsidies for electric car purchases.

 The Shanghai Composite index gained 1.2% to 3,186.43 and Hong Kong’s Hang Seng surged 1.4% to 21,415.20.